ashok706/first_demo/README.md

 # first_demo
-tis is my  first gith repository
+this is my  first gith repository author-ashok chauhan